smtdhanyamenon/smtdhanyamenon.github.io/README.md

 ## Introduction

-I am a Scholar specializing in Business Economics and Data Science, dedicated to conducting research, shaping strategic insights and advancing thought leadership in my field.
-My expertise spans central banking, taxation and public finance, international trade, competitiveness and climate and development economics, with a focus on harnessing econometrics, management science and machine learning to analyze high-frequency, large-scale datasets.
-Through a data-driven approach to financial foresights, my work is driven by a commitment to rigorous analysis, clear communication and impactful intellectual contribution—bridging technical expertise with practical application to address complex administrative challenges.
+I am a Scholar specializing in Economics and Data Science, dedicated to conducting research, shaping policy insights and advancing thought leadership in my field.
+My expertise spans central banking, taxation and public finance, international business and trade, commodity markets, competitiveness and climate and development, with a focus on harnessing econometrics, management analytics and machine learning to extract patterns and drive further theoretical knowledge creation.
+Through a information-driven approach to financial foresights for strategic decision making, my work is driven by a commitment to meticulous analysis, clear communication and impactful intellectual contribution—bridging technical know-how with practical application to address complex administrative challenges.

 ## Working Papers